Scaling Mixed-Integer Programming for Certification of Neural Network Controllers Using Bounds Tightening: Preliminaries

 \subsection{Certification problem statement}

-Recent works employ MIP to certify many properties of NN control policies, such as the worst case error \cite{schwan_stability_2023}, Lipshitz constant \cite{fabiani_reliably-stabilizing_2023}, reachable sets \cite{lomuscio_approach_2017}, and closed-loop stability properties \cite{karg_stability_2020}.
+Recent works employ MIP to certify properties of NN control policies, such as the worst case error \cite{schwan_stability_2023}, the Lipshitz constant \cite{fabiani_reliably-stabilizing_2023}, reachable sets \cite{lomuscio_approach_2017}, and closed-loop stability \cite{karg_stability_2020}.
+Although other ``complete'' NN certification techniques such as SMT~\cite{katz2017reluplexefficientsmtsolver} exist, we focus on MIP as a versatile framework for analyzing the properties of approximate MPC (e.g., the above encoding for MPC schemes).
 In this work, we consider the two following certification problems.

 \textbf{Worst-case error.} The worst-case approximation error of the NN controller can be calculated using the following MIP:

 where \eqref{eq:worst_case_a} and \eqref{eq:worst_case_b} contain, respectively, a MIP-representable norm and input domain.
 Constraint \eqref{eq:worst_case_c} encodes the MPC model, e.g., using the KKT conditions, and \eqref{eq:worst_case_d} encodes the NN controller, e.g., using the Big-M, partitioned or extended formulations.
 The result of \eqref{eq:worst_case} can additionally be used to certify the stability of approximate control schemes \cite{schwan_stability_2023}, \cite{fabiani_reliably-stabilizing_2023}.